Fully Comprehensive Insurance

 If you want the highest level of cover available, then you will be best off opting for a fully comprehensive insurance policy.

-These policies will cover you for more than any other standard insurance policy, and while generally more expensive, they can often end up working out to be the best value for money on the market.
+These policies will cover you for more than any other standard insurance policy and they can often end up working out to be the best value for money on the market too.